abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 ## Client-side feature: OneCharacter component

-104. In `OneCharacter.js`, import `useEffect` and `useState` at the top.
+104. In `OneCharacter.jsx`, import `useEffect` and `useState` at the top.
 Let's also bring in the `API_URL` that we need to contact our back-end server with:

 ```jsx
 import { useState, useEffect } from "react";